 The Direct In module has three independent inputs, one for each of the RGB channels and each with its own attenuation control.
 This module is useful when you have a full colour RGB image source that you want to mix directly to one of the two RGB Matrix buses.
-It pairs excellently with Syntonie’s VU003 Component2RGB module which we highly recommend!
+It pairs excellently with Syntonie’s VU003 Component2RGB module which I highly recommend!

 What You Get

-The RGB Matrix Base Pack comes as a set of five PCBs (two Inputs, one Direct In, one Output and one Keyer) and two Panels (a ‘Combo’ panel for the Inputs, Output and Keyer, and one for the Direct In) which is a great starting point, with enough flexibility to build up two non-trivial images and get good results from the Keyer.
+The RGB Matrix Starter Pack comes as a set of five PCBs (two Inputs, one Direct In, one Output and one Keyer) and two Panels (a ‘Combo’ panel for the Inputs, Output and Keyer, and one for the Direct In) which is a great starting point, with enough flexibility to build up two non-trivial images and get good results from the Keyer.
 From there on additional Input and Direct In channels can be added to open up more creative possibilities – they are quick and easy to build so there’s no excuse not to go all out!